Wimpole Street: Musical residents

+Composer and BBC producer Ivor Walsworth (1909-1978) lived with his wife, concert pianist Joan Davies (1912-1982) at No. 59 in the 1960s and 1970s.

-Wimpole Street was home to a few celebrities, such as Paul McCartney who lived at the home of the Asher family at 57 Wimpole Street in 1964–1966 during his relationship with Jane Asher.
+Paul McCartney lived at the home of the Asher family at 57 Wimpole Street in 1964–1966 during his relationship with Jane Asher.
 At this address John Lennon and Paul McCartney wrote "I Want to Hold Your Hand" in the front basement room, while McCartney wrote the tune to "Yesterday" in a box room at the top of the house.

+Other notable residents

 On the corner of Wimpole and Wigmore Street took place a legal case about causing a "nuisance" between neighbours, in Sturges v Bridgman (1879).

+Arthur Conan Doyle, who created the character of Sherlock Holmes, worked and wrote in 2 Upper Wimpole Street in 1891.
+A green plaque has been installed to commemorate the cultural heritage of the City of Westminster.

 In 1932, Paul Abbatt and Marjorie Abbatt opened a toy shop, Paul & Marjorie Abbatt Ltd, designed by their friend, the architect Ernő Goldfinger, at 94 Wimpole Street.
 The shop was unique in that children were allowed to touch and play with the displayed toys.